irenexu/rave-audio-generation-piano-techno/README.md

 ## Disclaimer

-ChatGPT has been used in this project for some proofreading, code debugging, as well as for searching certain Python codes and model training issues which have not been covered in class.
 Comments have been added to the notebook where ChatGPT and external resources (such as stackoverflow post and discord discussion) was used.
 Some code was adapted from lecture notebooks, with modifications made to tailor it to the project and the dataset used.